cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture2.md

 `node_modules` can be potentially hundreds of megabytes of data for packages you installed.
 It is important to never submit this with your assignment or push it up to any remote repositories such as GitHub.
 Before submitting an assignment, remember to leave out `node_modules` when zipping your folder. _You will be penalized if `node_modules` is submitted_.
 Don't worry, we will be able to recover your dependencies simply by running `yarn install`.

-### How to use and interpret package.json

-`package.json` contains instructions for necessary packages and scripts that you can use to run your code.

-- Dependencies
-  - Packages we use in code
-  - if not installed on local end, this will cause an error
-  - ie. express, ts-node, typescript
-- devDependencies
-  - Toolkits used during development to make development easier
-  - ie. types, autocompletion

 ## Live Coding Demo

 We demoed how to set up a yarn project and create some basic getter HTTP routes.